ronhanson/python-project-template/README.md

     fab dev

-This will initialize a virtual environment, git sync, and install your python requirements.
+This will initialize a virtual environment, and install your python requirements.

 ## HOW TO PACKAGE YOUR PROJECT

-See HOWTO.md file to see how to package your project in egg or deb.
+See [HOWTO.md](HOWTO.md) file to see how to package your project in egg or deb.

 ## A NOTE ON PYTHON REQUIREMENTS